 So, your toddler has been calling out for your attention for hours.
-Now you have the upper hand, now you have found a toy that is capturing their attention, and it is time for you to chill out.
+Now you have the upper hand, now you have found a toy that captures their attention, and it is time for you to chill out.
 Next thing you know, you have a toy hurtling toward your head.
-You don’t react quickly enough (you are probably tired), and the lands directly on your face with aplomb.
+You don’t react quickly enough (you are probably tired), and it lands directly on your face with aplomb.
 Rage engulfs you, so you take a few seconds to calm down.
 Why did that happen?
 Why do toddlers throw things?
-In this post, I am going to give you 5 reasons why, and 5 things you can do about it!
+In this post, I will give you 5 reasons why and 5 things you can do about it!

 PS – giving your toddler soft toys is not the only way around it, and you can’t simply blame the terrible twos!

 Let’s take a look at why toddlers throw things…

 - Why Do Toddlers Throw Things!
 5 Reasons Why

 - Developing Motor Skills

 - Developing Hand-Eye Coordination Skills